dcSpark/shinkai-node/docs/vector_fs.md

 ### Understanding Permissions in The VectorFS

-Every path into the VectorFS which holds an FSEntry has a PathPermission specified for it.
+Every path into the VectorFS holds an FSEntry has a PathPermission specified for it.
 The `PathPermission` consists of:

 - **ReadPermission**: Determines who can read the contents of a path.
 It can be one of the following: